BenjaminMD/YCM2025/README.md

 # YCM2025
 ## Conference Poster

-This repository hosts the PDF version of the poster presented at YCM2025 (HZB / BESSY II, Berlin).
-The poster outlines the method and main results.
+This repository hosts the PDF version of the poster presented at YCM2025 (HZB / BESSY II, Berlin)

 ### Poster Details